RNAdetective/AIDD/README.md

 8. The program will run and ask you for the following prompts

-* Follow instructions while setup runs first it will ask you to supply a password oracle will prompt you to hit enter to install updates for java and to install both java versions needed for the pipeline then do you want to continue type y then a pop up window will ask you to hit ok then make sure you pick yes and hit enter
+* Follow instructions while setup runs first it will ask if you want to setup AIDD type yes then it will ask for your user name type the user name you picked when setting up ubuntu next it will ask you to supply a password oracle will prompt you to hit enter to install updates for java and to install both java versions needed for the pipeline then do you want to continue type y then a pop up window will ask you to hit ok then make sure you pick yes and hit enter